Community Worship: Rev. Dr. Lillian Daniel

 Daniel will lead the 10:30 a.m.
 Chautauqua Community Worship Service on Sunday, July 30 in Hoover Auditorium.

-Michael Shirtz and guest artists will provide musical leadership during the service, while the liturgy will be led by Rev. Dr. Charles Yoost, Senior Director of Religious Life & Pastoral Care.
+Michael Shirtz and Nataliya Pshenychna, cellist from Ukraine, will provide gospel musical leadership during the service.
+Liturgy will be led by Rev. Dr. Charles Yoost, Senior Director of Religious Life & Pastoral Care.
+Worship music for the 2023 summer season is supported by James E. Beardsley and Doris F. Beardsley.

 Following the opening prayer, children (ages 5-11) will proceed to Bradley Temple for Children’s Church with Chip Richter.
 There will be a message by Richter, songs, crafts, lemonade and cookies to share.
 Preschoolers are welcome if accompanied by an adult.